 Market Transparency and the Marking Precision of Bond Mutual Fund Managers

-We analyze the dispersion of month-end price marks simultaneously placed on identical corporate bonds by different US mutual fund managers before and after initiations of TRACE and introductions of issuers into Markit's CDS database.
-Disseminated bonds show large and statistically significant decreases in mark dispersion around three key TRACE system rollout events.
+We analyze the dispersion of month-end prices simultaneously placed on identical corporate bonds by different US mutual fund managers before and after initiations of TRACE and introductions of issuers into Markit’s CDS database.
+Disseminated bonds show large and statistically significant decreases in mark dispersion around three key TRACE system rollout events, including important spillover effects for non-disseminated bonds.
 Dispersion for large, investment grade bonds fell 20% to 83% after the start of TRACE reporting.
-A difference-in-differences regression analysis of the two-stage rollout of BBB-rated bonds provides clearer evidence suggesting that TRACE led to a decrease in price dispersion.
-TRACE-associated decreases in crossfund bond mark dispersion provide indirect support for Bessembinder, Maxwell, and Venkataraman's (2006) information-based channel relating transparency and pricing.
-During the pre-TRACE period, we also find some evidence that mark dispersion fell for investment grade issuers after introductions into Markit's database.
+A difference-in-differences regression analysis of the two-stage rollout of BBB-rated bonds provides clearer evidence suggesting that TRACE led to a decrease in mark dispersion for all bonds via a matrix pricing channel in addition to any direct dissemination impact.
+TRACE-associated improvement in bond valuation precision provides indirect support for Bessembinder, Maxwell, and Venkataraman’s (2006) information-based channel relating transparency and pricing.
+During the pre-TRACE period, we also find some evidence that mark dispersion fell for investment grade issuers after introductions into Markit’s database.

 Keywords: TRACE, CDS, bonds, transparency, marks